BOLL7708/desbot/README.md

 2. A webserver with PHP 8.1 or higher, an easy ready-made solution is [XAMPP][xampp].
    * Inside `php.ini` in `xampp/php` uncomment this line: `extension=sqlite3` by removing the leading `;` to enable the SQLite3 plugin.
 Then restart Apache.
 3. To compile TypeScript you need [Node.JS][nodejs].
-   * With Node installed, nstall the TypeScript compiler with `npm install -g tsc` in the terminal.
+   * With Node installed, install the TypeScript compiler with `npm install -g tsc` in the terminal.

 #### Good to Have things
 1. A secondary [Twitch][twitch] account to use as a bot in chat, so it doesn't look like you are writing all automated messages yourself.
 2. A [Git][git] client so you can clone the repository and easily pull down new changes, it is also used to name backup archives when using the included backup script.
    * Make sure you can access it in your terminal, run `git version` in the terminal and see if it succeeds, if not it needs to be added to the `PATH` environmental variable.
-3. An API key from [Google][googletts] so you get access to TTS functionality, which is a commonly used feature in the bot.
+3. An API key from [Google][googletts], so you get access to TTS functionality, which is a commonly used feature in the bot.

 #### Get the bot
 1. Clone this repository to a folder in the document root of your webserver, go to it in the terminal and run `git clone https://github.com/BOLL7708/desbot.git`.
 If you are using `XAMPP` the root is `xampp/htdocs`.